-After we finished with the initial introduction, let’s move to the practical audio examples.
+So, after we finished the initial introduction, let’s move to the practical audio examples.
 In conclusion, I will present 3 different bassline presets with different sequences.
 First solo and then accompanied with the drum loop from SoundBridge’s RitMix drum machine.

 ~Bass Engine 1

 ~Bass Engine 2 + Drum Loop